Haddon Heights Lawyer Helps Clients Obtain Fair Alimony Terms

 South Jersey firm assists with all types of spousal support issues

 When a marriage ends, a spouse who relied on their partner’s income might have trouble maintaining their lifestyle.
 Accordingly, New Jersey law authorizes several different types of alimony to help meet the needs of individuals as they transition toward financial independence.
-Martone Law Group, LLC in Haddon Heights offers knowledgeable advice and advocacy to clients who expect to receive or pay spousal support.
+The Law Offices of Kelli M. Martone in Haddon Heights offers knowledgeable advice and advocacy to clients who expect to receive or pay spousal support.
 Relying on 15 years of legal experience, attorney Kelli M. Martone can outline how a court might address alimony given the circumstances in your case.
 My firm presses to establish fair alimony terms through negotiation or trial advocacy.

 What is alimony?